bordaigorl/remy/README.md

 This is an optimised version of the SSH source.
 While SSH works without extra dependencies, the rsync source requires `rsync` to be installed on the reMarkable.
-A mandatory setting is `data_dir` which should point to a directory which can be managed by reMy to keep a partial copy of the tablet's data.
+A mandatory setting is `data_dir` which should point to a directory which can be managed by Remy to keep a partial copy of the tablet's data.
 Every time you connect, only the changes are downloaded.
 The data-heavy files (PDFs and .rm) are downloaded on demand.
 The optional settings `rsync_path` provides the path to the local rsync binary and `rsync_options` provides additional options, the example above configures the options to find the rsync binary on the remarkable installed using entware.